elucian/bee/syntax/control.md

 with x := 0 do
   alter x += 1;
   write x & ",";
-loop if x < 11; //conditional repetition
+redo if x < 11; //conditional repetition

 print; // 1,2,3,4,5,6,7,8,9,10,
 ```